 The counterbalance of the elevator passes the elevator at several different floors.
 The first time when they hang under it, the balance passes at something like the 4th floor.
 When Sam is going to track the guard, she is at the 22nd floor and the same happens as the elevator goes by.
 Both cases are not according to the indicators outside the elevator near the entrance; the 22nd floor is almost at the top of that elevator's reach.
 This means the counterbalance should pass the elevator at something like floor 15, not 5 and certainly not 22.
 See more »

-Performed by Sam Roberts
+Performed by Jarvis Church

 6 of 10 people found this review helpful.